-- Battery Life: It is too early to give an opinion on the Likebook Mars's battery life.
-However, it is clear that the Likebook Mars should not be primarily used as an E-Ink tablet.
+- Battery Life: It is too early to give an opinion on Likebook Mars's battery life.
+However, it is clear that the Likebook Mars should not be used as an E-Ink tablet.
 For example, keeping the WiFi on, running Android applications and browsing the internet taxes the battery.
-The Likebook Mars doesn't even reach average tablet level longevity when used as something other than an e-reader.
+The Likebook Mars doesn't even reach the average tablet level battery life when used as something other than an e-reader.
 So far, based on initial impressions that can change, when used as an e-reader the battery lasts roughly two days of heavy usage.
 The Kobo Aura One, relative to other e-readers, has a small battery capacity but it still outlasts the Likebook Mars.

 - Versatility: The Likebook Mars, running Android 6, is a more versatile device.
 The native e-reading software is not bad after you get used to its idiosyncrasies.
 If the native software doesn't render a PDF document to meet your needs, then there are other applications.
 You can install KOReader and Cool Reader on a Kobo e-reader, but you need to exit Nickel (Kobo's operating system) to access these applications.